robin-rpr/calos/doc/dev.rst

     the convenience would be used.

-  * Features that only work if some other software is present can add dependencies of that other software (e.g., :code:`ch-convert` depends on Docker to convert to/from Docker image storage).
+  * Features that only work if some other software is present can add dependencies of that other software (e.g., :code:`clearly convert` depends on Docker to convert to/from Docker image storage).

 The test suite is tricky, because we need a test framework and to set up